OleSkaar/Plunder/Index/Combat.md

 Trick opponent into misdirecting their weapon, allowing the next attack against them to ignore their Defense.
 To determine success, roll against Cunning.

 ### Grapple
 Grab your opponent.
-Roll Strength and add the target’s Defense.
+Roll Strength modified by the target’s Defense.
 Failure means you get hit, damage equals 10 minus your result.
 If you succeed, you and your opponent gain the Grappling condition.
 You may move with your opponent.
 On their next turn, your opponent may roll Strength to break free.

 ### Rally
 Inspire your party by taking the lead.
 While moving towards the enemy, roll Courage modified by highest number of HD among the enemies.
 Restore a number of Hit Points among members of your party equal to the margin of success, starting with the party member with the lowest HP.